 Hi,

-In recent weeks, coronavirus quarantines in China have closed factories, roads and airports, and sharply cut and These effects are likely just temporary, however, they’ve led some people who are concerned about climate change
+In recent weeks, coronavirus quarantines in China have closed factories, roads and airports, and sharply cut emissions of greenhouse gases and air pollution.
+These effects are likely just temporary, however, they’ve led some people who are concerned about climate change to look for a silver lining in the outbreak.

 People are dying.
 No one should be cheering.